Russian court fines Google $98 million over banned content | DW | 24.12.2021

 Facebook parent company Meta faces a court hearing later on Friday on the same charges.

-Twitter was also charged with a fine of three million rubles ($40,000) on Thursday.
+Twitter was also charged with a fine of three million rubles ($40,000) on Thursday for not removing banned content.

 The ruling is the latest blow to US tech companies doing business in the Eastern European country.